Just to keep the blog ticking over here are some short reviews of films I saw on television recently.

 Biggles: Adventures In Time (1986)

-The 80s really had an issue where if Americans made an adventure film not featuring an American hero they would shoehorn on in… in fact they still do if anyone watched ‘The League of Extraordinary Gentlemen’ where they introduced Tom Sawyer into the British Empire orientated team of literary misfits… although that film had more issues that just that in terms of its adaption of the source material.
+The 80s really had an issue where if Americans made an adventure film not featuring an American hero they would shoehorn one in because they were scared their audience wouldn’t understand non-Americans could be heroes… in fact they still do if anyone watched ‘The League of Extraordinary Gentlemen’ where they introduced Tom Sawyer into the British Empire orientated team of literary misfits… although that film had more issues that just that in terms of its adaption of the source material.

 The action scenes are good but overall it is one of those films which doesn’t stand on its own terms and plays to wild and loose with its source material it seems like an ‘in name only’ adaption for fans of the source material.
 Overall it was dull.
 The American has vibrant blue eyes which freaked me out and the actor playing Biggles reminded me of Ollie from ‘Made in Chelsea’ to the point I had to go check they were not related.
 If anything this film is mildly offensive as it is Hollywood suggesting that every key event in World War two was because of American involvement.
 A straight Biggles film would probably not found a wide audience but at least it would have been true to the source material.